 - Credit card security code number

-4.4 Payment by Google Pay
+4.4 Payment with Google Pay (not for subscription tickets)

-4.5 Payment by Apple Pay
+4.5 Payment with Apple Pay (not for subscription tickets)

-4.6 Payment by PayPal
+4.6 Payment by PayPal (not for subscription tickets)

 5. Cancellation clause